Thanks for considering to help out, your contributions are appreciated!

 upstreamrepo (the Apache github repo) is not the same as the

 originrepo (your fork).

-The diagram also indicates the JIRA ticket; all work in Isis should tracked in JIRA.
-Before you decide to start hacking with Isis, it's always worth creating a ticket in JIRA and then have a discussion about it on the mailing lists.
+ISIS-nnnn: ...so that changes can be tracked (more discussion on this point below).
+In any case, before you decide to start hacking with Isis, it's always worth creating a ticket in JIRA and then have a discussion about it on the mailing lists.

-As a slight simplification to the above, you may decide to clone directly from github.com/apache/isis rather than create your own fork:
+As an alternative, you may decide to clone directly from github.com/apache/isis rather than create your own fork: